 Samsung Galaxy Tab S6 Lite

-Samsung Galaxy Tab s6 Lite price in Kenya is KSh45,000.
+Samsung Galaxy Tab s6 Lite price in Kenya starts at KSh40,000.
 It is exactly what it sounds like.
 A stripped-down version of Samsung’s flagship Android tablet.

 Galaxy Tab S6 Lite specs and price in Kenya

 |Display||10.4″ inch TFT LCD|

 |Color||Chiffon Pink, Angora Blue, Oxford Gray|

 Samsung Galaxy Tab s6 Lite comes with Samsung’s Qualcomm-powered S-pen.
 An incredibly capable pen packaged right here in with every single s6 Lite.
 And all this for only 39,000 Kenya shillings.
 To break it down, this is a great deal.
 You can get drawing displays for less.
 But they aren’t super portable.
 They need to be connected to a computer or you can get something like an iPad for around this price point, which is comparable.